Rvkash/rvkash/README.md

 ### Hello World
 - 🔭 I’m currently studying on Rocketseat LaunchBase </br>
-- 🌱 I’m currently learning about Nodejs, Reactjs, React-Native, Javascript
+- 🌱 I’m currently learning about Nodejs, Reactjs, React-Native, Javascript.
 <!--
 **Rvkash/rvkash** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.